 - Yearly School Recital

 All music lessons last between 30-45 minutes, based on student needs.
 Your initial music lesson is FREE and offered by the director, Grazyna Szacon.
-She assesses each student and recommends the best teaching plan and most appropriate instructor to suit your personality.
+She assesses each student and recommends the best teaching plan and most appropriate instructor to suit your personality and learning style.

-Due to our diverse faculty, we offer music lessons in both English and Polish.
+Due to our diverse faculty, we offer music lessons in both English, Polish, Russian and Ukrainian.

 - Royal Conservatory Exam preparations (expected 80% or higher score)